cbl/informatiCup2022/readme.md

 # informatiCup2022

-An attempt to solve the railway problem introduced in the [informatiCup2022](https://informaticup.github.io/competition/20-current) by the [German Informatics Society (GI)](https://gi.de/) using tabu-enhanced genetic search.
+An application of tabu-enhanced genetic search to the railway optimization problem introduced in the [informatiCup2022](https://informaticup.github.io/competition/20-current) by the [German Informatics Society (GI)](https://gi.de/).

 ## Table Of Contents